 lowerCopy - Temporary array for copy of lower padded piece, needed only if

-evaluating CCC's at multiple peaks
+evaluating local CCC's at multiple peaks or if the trimmed maximum SD is desired,

 numXcorrPeaks - Number of correlation peaks to examine